tianon/wishlist/zulip.md

 - when adding a custom emoji, the "name" should default to the filename (possibly pre-sanitized of invalid characters)

+- bot API keys should probably be hidden or obscured by default, and should probably include confirmation on the regenerate action (because it's otherwise really disruptive)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)